You have probably had a case where you needed to migrate your VM from one to another hypervisor.

 In the last step, you need to create a virtual machine in your Hyper-V and attach VHD(X) virtual disk you created in the previous step.

 - Click on the New virtual machine in the right side device tree.

 - Specify the name and location of the virtual machine and then click Next.

 - Specify generation and click Next.
 You can choose between Generation 1 and Generation

 - Configure Networking and click Next.

 - Select Use an existing virtual hard disk, browse for it and click Next.
-You need to select VHD(X) file your created in previous step.
+You need to select VHD(X) file you created in the previous step.

 - Under Summary click Finish.